achp-project/cultural-heritage/presentation/bhdc/speaker_notes.md

 ### What

 We are primarily mapping built heritage, with a particular focus on endangered built heritage, and to a lesser extent, natural heritage or cultural landscapes.
-However, there are no technical constraints for Arches-based projects to assess natural areas or landscape features. *Mutatis mutandis*, the workflow we present can be adapted for such kinds of data.
+However, there are no conceptual nor technical constraints for Arches-based projects to assess natural areas or landscape features. *Mutatis mutandis*, the workflow we present can be adapted for this kind of data.

 ## Resource Models